Two-Phase Commit Protocol Explained

 If the coordinator crashes after collecting yes votes but before sending commit, participants are stuck.
 They must wait for the coordinator to recover.

-If the coordinator crashes and never recovers, participants are stuck forever.
-In practice, systems use timeouts and manual intervention.
+If the coordinator never comes back, participants stay stuck.
+In practice, systems fall back on timeouts and manual intervention.

 Network Partition